Autoencoder Based Sample Selection for Self-Taught Learning: Experiments

 \section{Experiments}

-In this section, we evaluate the knowledge transfer performance of GASTL.
-Experiments are conducted on four benchmark datasets covering computer vision, natural language processing, and speech recognition.
-We also compare GASTL with other relevant state-of-the-art transfer learning techniques.
+In this section, we evaluate the knowledge transfer performance of GASTL by comparing it with other relevant state-of-the-art transfer learning techniques.
 To be more specific, we first select $p$ source samples which are the most relevant to the target domain, and then use those selected source samples combined with labeled target samples to train a classifier.
-The classification rates on target testing samples are then used as metric to evaluate knowledge transfer performance.
+The classification rates and mean f1-scores on target testing samples are then used as metrics to evaluate knowledge transfer performance.